 In CVS, your doctor threads a thin tube through the vagina and cervix to the placenta.
 The doctor removes a tissue sample from the placenta using gentle suction.
 The sample is tested to see whether your baby has CF.

-It is also important to know that newborn screening will not detect all cases of CF. Children with symptoms of CF as they get older should be re-evaluated for CF.
+It's also important to know that newborn screening won't detect all cases of CF. Children with symptoms of CF as they get older should be re-evaluated for CF.

 People with CF have too much salt in their sweat, in fact, they can have two to five times the normal amount of salt of those who don't have CF. If a genetic test or blood test suggests CF, a sweat chloride test helps diagnose CF by measuring the amount of salt in sweat.

 This test can be performed in people of all ages.
 For an infant suspected of having cystic fibrosis, the test can be performed as early as 48 hours after birth, though any test conducted during a baby's first month might need to be repeated because newborns may not produce enough sweat to ensure reliable results.
 Sweat tests may also be ordered for kids, teens and adults with a family history of cystic fibrosis or symptoms of the disorder.
 Symptoms and signs include failure to grow, repeated lung infections, and digestive problems.